 So for example, you could say, “In three to five years, I hope to be working as a Director of a sales department.
 I applied for this Sales Manager position because it seemed like a great next step in my career, where I could continue to build leadership skills and then hopefully advance further in your company when the time comes.”

 21. Do you have any questions for us?

 Always ask questions – about the team, the company, and the role.

 You could ask them what leadership skills they feel are most important in the person they hire.

 You can ask them what challenges the team is facing.
 Or what they hope a new leader will bring to the group.

 You can ask them about the overall strengths and weaknesses of the team.
 (Don’t ask about individual team members, but it’s okay to ask about the group).

-If you want more idea, here are 26 unique and impressive questions to ask the employer
+If you want more ideas, here are 26 unique and impressive questions to ask the employer.